 Power Output

 The ignition box controls the power output.
 It ensures the engine gets the right spark at the right time.
 This timing is crucial for performance.
+A well-timed spark boosts power.
+It makes the car run smoothly and faster.

 Ignition boxes have settings for different power levels.
 You can adjust these settings for better performance.
 Racing cars have special ignition boxes.
+These boxes give maximum power output.
+They make the engine roar louder and perform better.

 Sound Characteristics